Tag Archives: css

 Realistic Looking CSS3 Buttons

+UPDATE: I published Realistic CSS3 Buttons Redux to make even better buttons.
 A while back Mike Rundle posted the terrific article Crafting Subtle & Realistic User Interfaces.
 He clearly articulates design details which make buttons look realistic and therefore push-able.
-If you haven’t read it, go there, spend lots of time looking at his excellent diagrams, and then come back.
-Go even if you forget to come […]
+If you haven’t read it, go there, spend lots of time looking at his excellent […]

 FontFriend 1.0 Released